reynaldoriverajr/DSI_Premium_Prep/README.md

     print(73%7)

- # More On Floats and Int.
+ # On Floats and Int.

    #Mixing floats and ints in 1 operation always result into float.